vinyasmusic/signoz.io/docs/instrumentation/javascript.md

     node -r ./tracing.js app.js
     ```
   :::note
-  PM2 doesn't support node args in cluster mode: [Unitech/pm2#3227](https://github.com/Unitech/pm2/issues/3227).
+  If you're running your nodejs application in PM2 cluster mode, it doesn't support node args: [Unitech/pm2#3227](https://github.com/Unitech/pm2/issues/3227).
 As above sample app instrumentation requires to load `tracing.js` before app load by passing node arg, so nodejs instrumentation doesn't work in PM2 cluster mode.
 So you need to import `tracing.js` in your main application.
 The `import ./tracing.js` should be the first line of your application code and initialize it before any other function.
 Here's the [sample github repo](https://github.com/SigNoz/sample-nodejs-app/tree/init-tracer-main) which shows the implementation.
   :::

 #### Validating instrumentation by checking for traces